gustavonorbit/Automation_Tests_Web_Selenium/README.md

   * Send message

 > Developed and executed by Intellij IDEA Comunnity Edition

->This project must be execute by Intellij but next commit the project will to updated being able exectued by command line!
+>This project must be execute by Intellij but next step the project will to updated being able exectued by command line!